 10. Standing Out from the Crowd

 Finally, I think we can all agree that 99% of cryptocurrency projects have yet to prove their worth.
 What’s more, a large percentage of these projects have not delivered on their promises.

-With this in mind, this is an opportunity to use manageable goals as a means of standing out from the crowd.
-In other words, you can create a situation whereby you have lined up various milestones and reaching these objectives will serve as a sign of trust and dedication to the crypto community.
+This presents an opportunity to use manageable goals as a means of standing out from the crowd.
+In other words, you can create a situation whereby you have lined up various milestones.
+Reaching these objectives will therefore serve as a sign of trust and dedication to the crypto community.

 11. Only share accurate information

 When you’re pitching journalists for media coverage, it’s important to avoid exaggerations and lies.
 While this is important in any industry, telling lies in the crypto industry will damage your reputation irreversibly.
 After all, people are still skeptical about the crypto industry – don’t give them more reasons to mistrust you.
 The public relies on brands, as well as journalists, to educate them about the industry as a whole.
 For this reason, if you spread false information, you risk damaging your reputation as well as the reputation of the journalist you’ve shared the information with.

 While Facebook and other social media platforms have banned advertising for crypto projects, Telegram offers a reasonable alternative.
 With its end-to-end encryption, Telegram offers users more privacy than other social media platforms.
 This is especially useful in an industry where people participate in trades that could attract scrutiny elsewhere.

 Additionally, Telegram allows brands to create and share official updates from branded accounts.
 This feature is attractive for crypto projects that want to build a robust brand identity in the industry.